 The dose of Methadone can be gradually reduced which helps to relieve the victim from physical drug dependence without causing withdrawal symptoms.
 It is the most common and effective opiate addiction treatment medication.

-One of the study published in JAMA Psychiatry (Oct 2013), the results found that use of buprenorphine taper in combination with naltrexone for 4 weeks maintenance treatment enhanced abstinence rates.
+One of the studies published in JAMA Psychiatry (Oct 2013), the results found that the use of buprenorphine taper in combination with naltrexone for 4 weeks maintenance treatment enhanced abstinence rates

 It is most effective when utilized as a component of a broad and comprehensive treatment recovery program.